unkosan/RaptGen-UI/docs/index.md

 </p>

 Currently, RaptGen-UI supports four modules: Viewer, VAE Trainer, GMM Trainer, and Bayesian Optimization.
 Users first need to upload their data and then run VAE Trainer module.
 After that, users can inquire the latent space of the uploaded data by Viewer module, or run GMM Trainer module to get clustering results.
 Finally, users can use Bayesian Optimization module to optimize aptamers.
-Test.